 - 11. The reporting period was impacted by the ongoing global COVID-19 pandemic which presented a unique and significant external shock to the further and higher education system in Scotland.
 Colleges pivoted rapidly to move learning online from March 2020, but these unprecedented circumstances presented colleges with particular challenges, notably the ability to deliver practical and work-based learning.
 Those challenges notwithstanding, colleges adapted quickly, taking swift action to protect staff and students' wellbeing and contribute to the national effort to tackle the virus and support vulnerable communities.
 The measures put in place to protect staff and students in 2020-21 were stricter and longer lasting than was experienced in 2019-20 and severely limited colleges' ability to deliver learning and teaching activities and student support services on campus. - 12.
-The 2021-22 academic year, meanwhile, corresponded with a less acute phase of the pandemic and, although some restrictions remained in place and whilst some teaching remained online, the College sector saw a return to face-to-face teaching and in-person exams. - 13.
 Demographics are a crucial factor to note when considering student headcount.
-In recent years there has been a significant drop in young people in the Scottish population and colleges will have a shrinking pool of 18-24 year olds from which to recruit until 2025.
-College participation rates fell in 2021-22 to a ten year low.
+In recent years there has been a significant drop in young people in the Scottish population.
+However, the pool of 18-24-year-olds in the Scottish population that colleges can recruit from is now growing and is expected to grow until the beginning of the next decade.
+Figures relating to this are shown in the accompanying background tables, where more information is also provided on participation rates of 18-to-19-year-olds.
+College participation rates for 18-to-19-year-olds fell in 2022-23 to a ten-year low.
+Subsequently, in 2023-24 this participation rate increased.
 There are multiple factors that may contribute to this data point.
-Firstly, disregarding COVID affected years, a record number of Scottish domiciled students were accepted to Scottish higher education institutions through the UCAS system6.
-Additionally, the labour market has shown vacancies at a high level which may also have affected college applications7. - 14.
-A more standard teaching model was employed in 2021-22 versus the prior two sessions more heavily impacted by the pandemic.
-As a result trends in the data have reverted, in some areas, to pre pandemic patterns.
-Both enrolments and student headcount have reached levels not seen since 2018-19, which was the last year of reporting that was not influenced by the pandemic.
-FTE figures remained more consistent throughout the pandemic period and this has remained the case for 2021-22. - 15.
-A driver for increased student headcount and enrolment figures in 2021-22 is the increase in provision of non recognized qualifications and courses under ten hours.
-These courses are clearly able to be provided much more readily in an environment less affected by the pandemic after falls in the last two reporting periods.
-NRQ provision in particular reached a ten year high in 2021-22.
+Firstly, disregarding COVID affected years, the number of young (18-years old and under) Scottish domiciled students accepted to Scottish higher education institutions through the UCAS system remains high compared to the figures ten years prior, despite a slight decrease in 2023 application cycle5.
+Figures published from the Scottish Government also showed that there was an increase in the number of school-leavers that went into Further Education, but a decrease in the number that went into Higher Education after the 2022-23 school year6. - 13.
+Colleges continued to implement a more standard teaching model compared to what was employed in the two sessions more heavily impacted by the pandemic.
+Colleges are facing a tight fiscal environment, and students are being impacted by a reduction in the availability of funding.
+Enrolments, student headcount and FTEs have all dropped to close to levels during the pandemic.